open-feature/flagd/docs/configuration/flag_configuration.md

 }
 ```

-The evaluation context can be accessed in targeting rules using the `var` property followed the evaluation context property name.
+The evaluation context can be accessed in targeting rules using the `var` operation followed the evaluation context property name.

 | Description                                                    | Example                                       |
 | -------------------------------------------------------------- | --------------------------------------------- |